… the ancient cities of Nogrod and Belegost in the Blue Mountains were ruined at the breaking of Thangorodrim.The Return of the King

 - 4-Player playthrough from Wandering Took (ft.
 Card Talk crew): https://www.youtube.com/watch?v=3RkcruBINhc

 - 2-Player playthrough from Mr Underhill (attempt two): https://www.youtube.com/watch?v=LzX_wTItaGg

 - 4-Player playthrough from Cardboard of the Rings Podcast: https://www.youtube.com/watch?v=GITPWXiph0E

 - 2-Handed playthrough from Warden of Arnor (Line Unbroken) : https://www.youtube.com/watch?v=6on97G5zkRY

-In this point this extensive article about The Ruins of Belegost Print on Demand Scenario comes to an end.
-Reviewing this scenario was one of the hardest projects I took so far in Vision of the Palantir!
-It is indeed a really tough quest which requires a lot of experience in order to defeat it.
-I wouldn’t recommend it to new players as they are going to feel disappointed if they play around an hour and a half and then lose by overthreat or Naurlhug’s attacks.
-Anyway, as I said before I find this quest pretty complicated but also really fun to play if you have some time to kill.
+At this point, this extensive article about The Ruins of Belegost Print on Demand Scenario comes to an end.
+Reviewing this scenario was one of the hardest projects I have taken on so far in Vision of the Palantir!
+It is indeed a really tough quest that requires a lot of experience in order to defeat it.
+I wouldn’t recommend it to new players as they are going to feel disappointed if they play for around an hour and a half and then lose by threating out or Naurlhug’s attacks.
+Anyway, as I said before, I find this quest pretty complicated but also really fun to play if you have some time to kill.
 Although, I find it vital to go well prepared with a fine-tuned deck specially designed for this scenario.
 Finally, I hope you find my article pleasant and helpful.
-I’m waiting about your feedback and the comments of your own dwarf decks 😉 .
-As always I want to thank Durin’s_Father for his help with this article and generally for giving me the opportunity to write about my favourite card game via his amazing blog!
+I’m waiting for your feedback and the comments on your own dwarf decks ;).
+As always, I want to thank Durin’s_Father for his help with this article and generally for giving me the opportunity to write about my favourite card game via his amazing blog!